 6. Get Voluminous, Straight Hair (Yay!)

 We’re all pretty familiar with the problem of straightened hair looking a bit flat.
 So, if you are thinking how to get straight hair without giving it the boring flat look, try this the next time.
 Instead of running the iron downwards, move it sideways as you get to the ends.
 This helps lift the roots off the scalp, preventing that flat look.
 When you get to the crown area, lift your strands up vertically (towards the ceiling) as you iron them for some bombshell volume.
 This will give some fabulous bounce to your straight, shiny hair.

 7. We Hate When A Perfect Look Frizzes Up!

 Have you ever got your hair straightened perfectly, only to realize that it’s frizzed or curled up sometime later?
 We know we have and we hate it!
 Once you’ve finished and your hair looks straight with some glam volume, mist it with some shine spray for a bit of hold while adding some gloss to your strands.
 Just make sure to wait for your hair to cool down a bit before spraying it.

 * We hope you’re not straightening your hair all the time or too often for the health of your strands.
 Do this only once in a while to ensure your hair looks and feels great always!

 HAVE A STORY IDEA FOR POPxo?
 If you want to hear about it, we can write about it!
 Just tell us your idea here!

-MUST-READ: Everything You Need to Know about Chemically Straightening Your Hair!
+MUST-READ: Know about Chemically Straightening Your Hair!